GoTolstoy/tolstoy-toly-kb/products/play/product/library/functions/publishing/by-layout/configuring-tapcart-within-tolstoy-for-feed-implementation.md

    ![image](https://github.com/user-attachments/assets/78c4ca98-c883-4eaf-8195-9bfb3babd9b4)

-### Configuring Tolstoy for Feed Implementation
+7. Choose if it's a home page top bar or navigation item, and then click **Done**.

+   ![image](https://github.com/user-attachments/assets/b11d0eec-216b-45de-b8fa-ef49b565efe1)

+**Note:** If your Tapcart app uses multi-currency, go to the **Design** tab and turn off **Product price** under the **Product Card** section.

+## Configuring within Tapcart

 The feed can be implemented either from the **Homefeed Top Bar** or via **Navigation Item**.
 Please note, only Tapcart users on an Enterprise plan can use the Navigation item implementation.

-1. Choose if it's a home page top bar or navigation item, and then click **Done**.

-   ![image](https://github.com/user-attachments/assets/b11d0eec-216b-45de-b8fa-ef49b565efe1)

-**Note:** If your Tapcart app uses multi-currency, go to the **Design** tab and turn off **Product price** under the **Product Card** section.